Faculty of Engineering

 A. In addition to the scholarships offered by KUAS, there are numerous other scholarships geared specifically to international students in Japan.
 These are offered both by various associations as well as the Japanese government.
-We will assist you with the application procedure for all available scholarships to ensure that you get the financial support you deserve.
+The KUAS International Office will provide students with information about these scholarships after they enrolled.
+For more information about external scholarships, please see our Scholarships Page.

 Application process-related questions